-The CMA to Nursing program is for currently certified medical assistant CMA's (AAMA).
+The CMA to Nursing entrance option is for currently certified medical assistant CMA's (AAMA).
 There are specific Admission Criteria and Application Deadline Dates for acceptance into this pathway.
-Interested applicants should contact the Nursing office for further detailed information.

 The Nursing program at Allegany College of Maryland has been designated as a Health Manpower Shortage Program.
 The Maryland State Department of Health and Mental Hygiene has determined certain health occupations in the state to be in short supply.
 The Maryland Higher Education Commission has designated educational programs that correspond to these health occupations to be eligible for the Health Manpower Shortage Program.
 Maryland residents from counties other than Allegany County who register in this eligible program will be charged the out- of-county tuition rate.
 However, these students may be eligible to receive reimbursement for a portion of the cost difference between the in-county and out-of-county tuition rates.
 Funding availability for this program is based on funding from the State of Maryland and is thus subject to change each semester.
 Some restrictions apply.
 More information can be obtained by contacting the Admissions Office.